Gazook89/plaympls/_posts/2023-10-23-mprb-board-meeting.md

 -----

 Minneapolis Parks & Recreation Board meetings are typically the first and third Wednesdays of the month, at 5pm.
-The meetings start with about 30 minutes of discussion amongst the board, and a public comment period opens at 5:30 and runs for 15 minutes max (each speaker being granted 3 minutes).
+The meetings start with about 30 minutes of discussion amongst the board, and a public comment period opens at 5:30 and runs for 15 minutes max (each speaker typically being granted 2 minutes).
 If you wish to submit a comment or speak in person, take a look at the [MPRB website for more information](https://www.minneapolisparks.org/about-us/leadership-and-structure/board-meetings/).